eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 ### `-minimize-root-dependencies`

 Specify to minimize the dependencies of the SBOM's metadata component to be the roots of the dependency graph induced by all of the SBOM's components.
-By default the SBOM's metadata component depends directly on directly on all components of the SBOM.
+By default, the SBOM's metadata component depends directly on all components of the SBOM.

 ## Component Filters